 Whether you’ve installed macOS Catalina on a virtual machine or actually on your Windows PC via Hackintosh, you’d probably need to use the keyboard.
 Regardless of where you’re using Catalina on, there are definitely some changes to make.
 If you’ve attempted to install Catalina on VirtualBox, there would be probably some problem with the mouse and keyboard that won’t work.
 But that’s not a huge deal, we had covered it up in the installation and we’ve also done it separately for fixing this problem.
+Here is Windows Keyboard Equivalents To The Mac’s Key.

 When it’s fixed, then you may realize is that your keyboard isn’t responding to what you were doing on Windows.
 Because of the differences between these two operating systems, their keyboards are different too.
 So they’ve different keys except for their ABC layout and minor things, those working keys are different on here.
 In this case, with these instructions, we’ll provide you all the keys of the Windows that are equivalent to the keys on Mac.
+Here is Windows Keyboard Equivalents To The Mac’s Key.

 Windows Keyboard Equivalents